-In March 2012, Sempra Energy publicly offered and sold \$600 million of 2.3-percent notes maturing in 2017, and SDG&E publicly offered and sold \$250 million of 4.3-percent first mortgage bonds maturing in 2042.
+In September 2012, Sempra Energy publicly offered and sold \$500 million of 2.875-percent notes maturing in 2022, and SoCalGas publicly offered and sold \$350 million of 3.75-percent first mortgage bonds maturing in 2042.
+In March 2012, Sempra Energy publicly offered and sold \$600 million of 2.30-percent notes maturing in 2017, and SDG&E publicly offered and sold \$250 million of 4.30-percent first mortgage bonds maturing in 2042.
 Sempra Energy and SDG&E issued long-term debt in 2011 in the aggregate principal amounts of \$800 million and \$600 million, respectively.
 Changing economic conditions could affect the availability and cost of both short-term and long-term financing.
-If cash flows from operations were to be significantly reduced or we were unable to borrow under acceptable terms, we would reduce or postpone discretionary capital expenditures and investments in new businesses.
+If cash flows from operations were to be significantly reduced or we were unable to borrow under acceptable terms, we would likely first reduce or postpone discretionary capital expenditures (not related to safety) and investments in new businesses.
 If these measures were necessary, they would primarily impact certain of our Sempra International and Sempra U.S. Gas & Power businesses before we would reduce funds necessary for the ongoing needs of the California Utilities, and secondarily our South American utilities.
 We continuously monitor our ability to finance the needs of our operating, investing and financing activities in a manner consistent with our intention to maintain strong, investment-grade credit ratings and capital structure.

 In three separate transactions during 2010 and one in early 2011, we and RBS sold substantially all of the businesses and assets of our joint-venture partnership that comprised our commodities-marketing businesses.
 Distributions from the partnership in 2011 were \$623 million.
-The investment balance of \$126 million at June 30, 2012 reflects remaining distributions expected to be received from the partnership as it is dissolved.
+The investment balance of \$126 million at September 30, 2012 reflects remaining distributions expected to be received from the partnership as it is dissolved.
 The timing and amount of distributions may be impacted by the matters we discuss related to RBS Sempra Commodities in Note 10 of the Notes to Condensed Consolidated Financial Statements herein under "Other Litigation."
 In addition, amounts may be retained by the partnership for an extended period of time to help offset unanticipated future general and administrative costs necessary to complete the dissolution of the partnership.
 We are providing transitional back-up guarantees, a few of which may continue for a prolonged period of time.
 Either RBS or JP Morgan Chase & Co., one of the buyers' parties in the sales transactions, has fully indemnified us for any claims or losses in connection with the related transactions.